 As organizations grow their RPA programs, they will look beyond core capabilities and seek higher value opportunities.
 By leveraging machine learning (ML), intelligent automation (IA) programs can develop solutions for opportunities that were thought to be too complex to automate and in need of human intervention to make the predictions.
 With DataRobot, we can train machine learning models to make those decisions and continue the automation without human interaction.

 RPA can be a very valuable tool for everyone.
 But the key to making it into true intelligent automation is to connect the hands (RPA) with the head (ML+AI).
 This is where machine learning with DataRobot can jump-start your RPA program to create solutions that were never thought to be fully automated.

 Maturing the intelligent automation program takes time.
 The goal is to operationalize capabilities within your organization to improve delivery and beat competitors.
 As the program evolves, expanding your Center of Excellence (CoE) is critical, creating new roles that can be shared by existing members of the CoE to provide insights on the new machine learning capabilities.

-We have partnered with Automation Anywhere and UiPath to develop DataRobot packages that integrate easily into RPA processes.
+We have partnered with Automation Anywhere, Blue Prism, and UiPath to develop DataRobot packages that integrate easily into RPA processes.
 Our prediction API can also easily be called upon using REST web services existing in almost all RPA solutions, such as Blue Prism.
 We are continuing to build out packages to make it easy for clients to connect the RPA processes with the machine learning tools from DataRobot.

 Bringing together RPA with machine learning models that are built in DataRobot forms an intelligent automation solution.
 DataRobot can connect to all RPA platforms and has built-in integrations with the leading RPA tools.